 The following table lists ISPs in the state (including mobile service providers) that participate in the ACP.
-126 The table also indicates providers that offer a plan that provides service at effectively no cost with the application of the ACP subsidy ("\$0 with ACP").
+The table also indicates providers that offer a plan that provides service at effectively no cost with the application of the ACP subsidy ("\$0 with ACP").
 An asterisk after the provider's name indicates that the provider also offers Lifeline.
+Internet Service Providers that offer ACP will say so on their website, and the Oregon Digital Equity Plan includes ACP enrollment drives as a key strategy.